mikeprivette/DNS-Inpsector/README.md

 the `[Settings]` section of `config.ini`.

 DKIM selectors to probe can be specified in the `[DKIM]` section using the `selectors` option.
-Provide multiple selectors as a comma-separated list.
+A single selector may be given or multiple selectors can be provided as a comma-separated list.

 To perform a more thorough subdomain search, specify a wordlist file with the `wordlist_file` option under `[Subdomains]`.
 Each line in the file should